From Pixels to Pictures: Understanding CCD and CMOS Sensors9 min read

 Straight Path for CCDs

-CCD technology has undergone incremental advances in device design, materials and fabrication technology.
-CCD sensors have steadily increased in quantum efficiency, decreased in dark current and pixel size, reduced operating voltages (power dissipation) and improved signal handling.
-And their companion circuits have become more integrated, making CCDs easier to use and allowing faster time to market.
-CCDs now yield better performance with less power.
+CCD technology has made gradual advancements in device design, materials, and fabrication technology.
+CCD sensors have continually enhanced quantum efficiency, decreased dark current and pixel size, reduced operating voltages (power dissipation), and improved signal handling.
+Furthermore, their read-out circuits have become more integrated, making CCDs easier to use and reducing time to market.
+CCDs now perform better with less electricity.

 The Winding Road for CMOS

-Advancing lithography technology to improve fill factor and optical sensitivity increased the opportunity for digital integration on the chip because smaller transistors decrease both power dissipation and the die size that is needed for integrated circuit functions.
+Advancing lithography technology to improve fill factor and optical sensitivity boosted the possibility of digital integration on the chip since smaller transistors reduce both power dissipation and the die space required for integrated circuit operations.

 A more significant and unavoidable challenge of deep submicron sensor design in CMOS sensors is the analogue portion of the integrated circuit.
 As microelectronics fabrication technology becomes denser, analogue circuit performance typically suffers.
 For 0.25-um technology and smaller, supply voltages drop from 5-V levels, introducing constraints on the dynamic range at the signal levels relevant to most image sensors.
 Below 0.35 um, the linearity of transistor performance also tends to diminish.